hermannvargens/Clustering/README.md

 ## Links

-Para acessar a implantação em Streamlit, <a href="https://hermannvargens-clustering-1-introduo-tumsmr.streamlit.app/Clusteriza%C3%A7%C3%A3o">clique aqui!</a>
+Para acessar a implantação do aplicatico em Streamlit, <a href="https://hermannvargens-clustering-1-introduo-tumsmr.streamlit.app/Clusteriza%C3%A7%C3%A3o">clique aqui!</a>

 Para acessar o Jupyter Notebook, <a href="https://github.com/hermannvargens/Clustering/blob/main/Clusteriza%C3%A7%C3%A3o.ipynb">clique aqui!</a>